benkeen/generatedata/client/src/plugins/dataTypes/Region/README.md

 ### Any region, with full and short names

 This example outputs three rows of region data using the `anyRegion` option as a data source.
-The first displays the full region name, the second shows their shortcode, the third shows randomly one or the other formats.
+The first displays the full region name, the second shows their shortcode, the third shows randomly short or full.

 ```javascript
 {